 There are many reasons why you shouldn’t be using a plastic baby bottle and should be opting for eco-friendly glass baby bottles instead.
 The potential risk is, in my opinion, just not worth it, especially when your child’s development is at stake.
 You should say yes to glass baby bottles and no to plastic.

-Glass baby bottles are the best choice for your baby because they don’t contain harmful chemicals such as BPA, PVC, phthalates, and polycarbonates.
+Glass baby bottles are the best choice for your baby because they don’t contain chemicals such as BPA, PVC, phthalates, and polycarbonates.
 On top of that, you can safely heat up glass bottles without worrying about chemicals leaking into the liquid contained in the bottle.
 Even if the liquid is slightly warm, the difference in taste between a plastic and glass baby bottle can be quite big.
 I cannot suggest enough getting a glass baby bottle if you currently have a plastic one.

 5. Feed your baby organic, homemade meals